ctmrbio/stag-mwc/docs/source/modules.rst

 tab-separated annotation file with one annotation per reference sequence, or 2) supplying a GTF or SAF format annotation file for features on the reference sequences.
-Option number 1 uses a custom Python script (``make_count_table.py``) to merge read counts per annotation which works well for annotations as large as your memory allows, and option number 2 uses `featureCounts`_ to summarize read counts per annotated feature.
-Option number 2 is more flexible and normally faster for typical annotation scenarios, but might not work when the number of unique features is much lower than the number of reference sequences.
+Option number 1 uses a custom Python script (``scripts/make_count_table.py``) to merge read counts per annotation, which works well for annotations as large as your memory allows, and option number 2 uses `featureCounts`_ to summarize read counts per annotated feature.
+Option number 2 is more flexible and fairly fast for typical annotation scenarios, but might not work when the number of unique features is much lower than the number of reference sequences.
 Read more about these alternatives in :ref:`Summarizing read counts` below.